-The deliverable D8.8 "Communication and Dissemination Plan (v2)" is the third of four editions of the communication and dissemination plan for Platone.
-This plan summarizes and structures all running and upcoming communication and dissemination activities according to the development stage of the project.
-It gives a comprehensive overview of the communication and dissemination strategy, the derived measures and implementation and the collaboration and cooperation activities with focus on the project months 28 - 36.
+The deliverable D8.9 "Communication and Dissemination Plan (v3)" is the last of four editions of the communication and dissemination plan for Platone.
+This plan summarises and structures all running and upcoming communication and dissemination activities according to the development stage of the project.
+It gives a comprehensive overview of the communication and dissemination strategy, the derived measures and implementation and the collaboration and cooperation activities with focus on the project months 37 - 48.
 Furthermore, it outlines the controlling of the planned activities.
 Each updated edition integrates the lessons learned of the past and ongoing activities.
 It also takes into account all changes and improvements of the Platone project and of external circumstances, adapting the communication and dissemination strategy accordingly where appropriate.
 The communication and dissemination plan is updated annually.